KosmosisDire/TeammateRevive/Built Plugin Files/README.md

 * 3.3.5
     * Fixed a bug that caused skulls to not spawn - not tested but pretty sure this will fix it
-    * Please submit an issue on Github if there is still a problem!

 * 3.3.4
     * Fixed a bug that made the mod think the players hadn't died